Andean world

 the consequence of an interdependence relationship caused by an agricultural-based lifestyle; therefore, it is not applicable to pre-agricultural stages nor will it be for social levels based, for example, on industry.
 A factor that unites all the peoples of this area, according to Lumbreras, is that their relationship with the environment is resolved through a constant cycle of sea - mountain range - tropical forest, which shapes an integrative economic rationality transverse to the geographic axis of the Andes.

 However, there are differences and varying degrees of complexity in the social and political development of the cultures within the Andean area, expressed in sub-areas.

+Politically, the most of the Andean world was unified under the Inca and the Spanish empires both of which engaged in policies of colonization and population transfers.
+These empires left linguistic legacies in terms of the dispersal of Imperial Quechua and Spanish languages in the Andean world.

 Subareas

 Volcanic zones of the Andes where pre-Hispanic cultures developed.
 In the north, the ethnic lordships of Ecuador, in the center the Aymara kingdoms and the Incas, and in the south the pre-Hispanic cultures of Chile.
 This also includes the eastern Andes where the Muiscas developed and the western Andes where the Quimbayas were located.

 The boundaries of these cultural subareas do not coincide with the borders of modern Andean republics.